justfrt/prtg-webhook/README.md

-# Providing PRTG with external sensordata via HTTP-requests
+# Providing PRTG with external sensor data via HTTP-requests

-This project is used to provide sensordata from a Raspberry Pi to a PRTG Monitoring System by sending those via HTTP-Requests.
+This project is used to provide sensor data from a Raspberry Pi to a PRTG Monitoring System by sending those via HTTP-Requests.
-For this to work we need a working Raspberry Pi, the DHT22 / DHT11 sensor and a 4.7kOhm Resistor.
-A breadboard and jumperwires are useful.
+For this, to work we need a working Raspberry Pi, the DHT22 / DHT11 sensor and a 4.7kOhm Resistor.
+A breadboard and jumper wires are useful.

-The later goal will be to provide the data more costeffective by using the ESP8266 to read the sensors and make the HTTP-Requests.
+The later goal will be to provide the data more cost-effective by using the ESP8266 to read the sensors and make the HTTP-Requests.

 ## Connecting the Sensor to the Raspberry Pi